JohannesOvergaard/Bachelor/PrototypeTest/Interview_Waz.md

 ### Search
 - What did you think of the search feature?

+Gave him the impression that it was broken

+Unclear that the search function is for the whole app.
+He understand it as a filter function on the page he is at.

+The search function should also search for tiles (and other words that are displayes on the screen)

 ### Navigation
 - How did you find the navigation? (did it make sense, was it intuitive)

+Is fine , ingnoring that search function zoom

 ## Notes to self:
 - Do they read on the login site